Deploying and managing Faye

 Faye is a publish-subscribe messaging system that provides messaging services.
-At Cloud 66, we recommend running Faye as a background process on your stack behind a Thin rack server.
+At Cloud 66, we recommend running Faye as a background process on your application behind a Thin rack server.

 We will use four files containing the following commands to accomplish this setup.
 In addition to these, be sure to open the port on which your Faye server is running to the relevant servers.